Transparent Soul

-"Transparent Soul" (stylized as "t r a n s p a r e n t s o u l") is a song by American singer Willow, featuring American drummer Travis Barker.
-It was released on April 27, 2021, by MSFTS and Roc Nation, as the lead single from Willow's fourth solo studio album Lately I Feel Everything.
+"Transparent Soul" (stylized as "t r a n s p a r e n t s o u l") is a song by American singer-songwriter Willow featuring American drummer Travis Barker.
+It was released on April 27, 2021, by MSFTS and Roc Nation, as the lead single from her fourth solo studio album Lately I Feel Everything.
 The song has been described by publications such as Rolling Stone and Guitar World as a pop-punk track about ingenuine people.
 A remix of the song featuring American rapper Kid Cudi was released on November 19, 2021.

 Background

 "Transparent Soul" was written during a "very introspective time" at the beginning of the COVID-19 pandemic, and was inspired by a quote from guru Radhanath Swami.
 Willow was inclined to enter the punk rock genre by her mother Jada Pinkett Smith, who previously fronted the nu metal band Wicked Wisdom.

 Lyrically, the song details Willow's struggles with fake people who seek to exploit her, which she can tell by her ability to see the qualities through their "transparent" souls.
 She plays an Ernie Ball Music Man St. Vincent signature guitar on the track.